anna-geller/kestra-ci-cd/README.md

 # CI/CD for Kestra flows

-This repository explains several ways of implementing a CI/CD pipeline for various kinds of workflows.
+This repository explains several ways of implementing a CI/CD pipeline for various kinds of scheduled workflows.

 ## CI/CD with GitHub Actions